 Why do you think readers will relate to Maya’s life, which even she sees as unfulfilling?

 She sees it that way at the start.
 But things change.
-I grew up in suburbia, and I often felt there was something missing, that there had to be more to life than hanging out at malls and going to movies.
+I grew up in suburbia, and I often felt there was something missing, that there had to be more to life than hanging out at shopping malls and going to movies.
 With Maya, the journal shows up and explodes all that.
 It pushes her out of her world and she’s forced to deal with it.
 She almost doesn’t have a choice.
 Well, she does, but it’s a choice for or against life, which is an easy one to make.

 What does she do?

-She follows where the journal takes her—into the great unknown.
+She follows where the journal takes her—into the unknown.
 She gets to see a world that’s like another world within this one.
 And to raise the stakes and really challenge her, she’s called upon to be a participant, when all she’s ever been is a spectator.

 This sounds like what the mythologist Joseph Campbell called the hero’s journey.

 Exactly.
-Our hero enters a difficult situation in which she’s required to grow beyond herself, to do more than she thought she could.
+Our hero enters a difficult situation in which she’s required to grow beyond herself, to do more than she thought possible.
 After it’s all over, she must return to her life, only she’s not the same person.
 She’s been transformed.
 So whereas she began as a girl, when it’s over she’s become a woman.

 So it’s like a coming-of-age story?